 WASTE MANAGEMENT Smart Classes show key buyer side stakeholders how deploying the latest digital technology-enabled solutions, data-driven strategies and best practices can help increase the efficiency of waste collection, separation and disposal, and facilitate the transition of the UK waste market to a circular economy.
 Delegates include commissioning, procurement, trialling and partnering leads, senior influencers and strategic decision makers from UK waste collection authorities (WCAs), waste disposal authorities (WDAs), private waste contractors, local authorities (city, borough, metropolitan, district and county councils)/combined authorities and their waste management & recycling partners, retailers, health services, building and estate services, transport operations (and other major industry generators of waste), utilities and renewable energy providers, reuse and waste prevention organisations, central government departments and environmental agencies.
 Core themes range from collection vehicles logistics optimisation, automated waste collection systems, smart bins, analysing waste-related databases and new ways of aggregating, cleaning, visualising and sharing waste data, to connected asset management/using IoT to maintain assets before they breakdown, reuse and redistribution applications, innovative approaches to waste crime, waste tracking, smart waste compliance, ‘designing out waste’ in construction, waste-to-energy, applying blockchain technology to recycling, and new business models (e.g. digital sharing platforms, product as a service, sustainability as a service).

-WASTE MANAGEMENT Smart Class 2018 (Check out the feedback) and our recent WASTE MANAGEMENT Smart Class 2019 (Many new testimonials will be included in the “Retrospectives Round-Up” later this summer) have both been very positively reviewed by sponsors and delegates alike so we’ve brought our 2020 edition forward in the calendar to April!
+WASTE MANAGEMENT Smart Class 2018 (Check out the feedback) and our recent WASTE MANAGEMENT Smart Class 2019 (Many new testimonials will be included in the “Retrospectives Round-Up” to be published shortly) have both been very positively reviewed by sponsors and delegates alike and we’ve brought WASTE MANAGEMENT Smart Class 2020 forward in the calendar to April!

-WATER MANAGEMENT Smart Classes will show key buyer side stakeholders how deploying the latest digital technology-enabled solutions, data-driven strategies and best practices can help manage the distribution and management of water resources, and also offers utilities an opportunity to improve efficiency and customer service whilst reducing water scarcity.
-Delegates include commissioning, procurement, trialling and partnering leads, senior influencers and strategic decision makers from UK water companies, wastewater and sewer operators, local and combined authorities, general insurers, large water consumers, regulators, agencies and central government bodies.
+WATER MANAGEMENT Smart Classes show key buyer side stakeholders how deploying the latest digital technology-enabled solutions, data-driven strategies and best practices can help manage the distribution and management of water resources, and also offers utilities an opportunity to improve efficiency and customer service whilst reducing water scarcity.
+Delegates at WATER MANAGEMENT Smart Class 2020 will include commissioning, procurement, trialling and partnering leads, senior influencers and strategic decision makers from UK water companies, wastewater and sewer operators, local and combined authorities, general insurers, large water consumers, regulators, agencies and central government bodies.
 Core themes range from smart leakage detection, smarter pressure management and smart metering to digital apps and platforms for demand management, smart telemetry systems for managing flood risk, smart sewers and wastewater management, and using real-time analytics for monitoring water quality and mapping assets.

 PUBLIC REALM/SMART URBAN SPACES Smart Classes are also under consideration for our 2020/21 schedule!